G-Core/FastEdge-vscode/README.md

 ## Installing the extension

-🚧 This extension will be added to the VS Code marketplace soon... 🚀
+This extension can be installed from the Visual Studio Marketplace.
+[FastEdge Launcher](https://marketplace.visualstudio.com/items?itemName=G-CoreLabsSA.fastedge)

-In the meantime, it is possible to install from source: [Releases](https://github.com/G-Core/FastEdge-vscode/releases)
+It is also possible to install from source: [Releases](https://github.com/G-Core/FastEdge-vscode/releases)

 ## Running your first application